timosalm/tanzu-advanced-installation/aws-tmc/README.md

 - There might be performance issues if for example the environment is using spinning disks instead of SSDs due to the size of the container images for the buildpacks (503 Service Unavailable).
 - Ensure that all worker nodes have at least 50 GB of ephemeral storage allocated to them.

+## Install other Tanzu Adavanced products
 ### Install Tanzu Build Service 1.2
 *Documentation: https://docs.pivotal.io/build-service/1-2/installing.html*

 Ensure that all worker nodes have at least 50 GB of ephemeral storage allocated to them.

-### Download the kp CLI from the [Tanzu Build Service page](https://network.tanzu.vmware.com/products/build-service/) of Tanzu Network.
+#### Download the kp CLI from the [Tanzu Build Service page](https://network.tanzu.vmware.com/products/build-service/) of Tanzu Network.

 As an alternative to the download via browser, you can download the files via the [pivnet cli](https://github.com/pivotal-cf/pivnet-cli/releases).
 ```